07ATUL/Cplusplusproject/README.md

 # Cplusplusproject
 A Simple Calculator.
-This project Demonstrates Various Functionalities of the C++ Language and is a fun way to learn Programming.
+This Project is a fun way to learn Programming.